 2. This week brought us another amusing review of Garth Turner’s latest book, this time by James Daw.
 “Turner tells us to buy chickens to raise, buy several seasons worth of seeds to hoard in your safe and buy a gun to shoot squirrels for food.”
 Great stuff.

 3. There were differing opinions on the current effort to set up a national securities regulator in Canada.
 On the pro side are Canadian Financial DIY and Gail Bebee who believe it will benefit investors.
-On the con side is the Money Grubbing Lawyer who believes that the current system works well and gives a detailed legal argument that forcing a national securities regulator on the provinces is unconstitutional.
+On the con side is the Money Grubbing Lawyer (the web page with this article has disappeared since the time of writing) who believes that the current system works well and gives a detailed legal argument that forcing a national securities regulator on the provinces is unconstitutional.

 4. Canadian Capitalist dug up the buried history of a new actively-managed ETF.
 Apparently, the Horizon AlphaPro Managed S&P/TSX 60 ETF was a mutual fund in a previous life (under two different names) and didn’t fare well against its benchmark.